ewbankkit/terraform-provider-aws/website/docs/d/ec2_coip_pool.html.markdown

 any fields that are not included in the configuration with the data for the selected COIP Pool.

-The following attribute is additionally exported:
+The following attributes are additionally exported:

+* `pool_arn` - The ARN of the address pool

 * `pool_cidrs` - Set of CIDR blocks in pool